Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 Check if the number of votes in your account is within the top 11.
 If not, you should get more votes.
 Steps 3 and 4 may be repeated several times.

-5. Check the Information After 24 hours
+5.Check the Information After 24 hours

 Type the command info in the command line

 The results are as follows: